MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin-cerner.md

 appliesto:
   - Microsoft Teams
 ms.reviewer: ansantam
-description: Learn how to integrate the Teams EHR connector to enable healthcare providers in your organization to conduct virtual visits with patients or other providers in Teams directly from the Cerner EHR system.
+description: Learn how to integrate the Teams EHR connector to enable healthcare providers in your organization to conduct Virtual Visits with patients or other providers in Teams directly from the Cerner EHR system.
 ---

 # Virtual Visits with Teams - Integration into Cerner EHR

 [!INCLUDE [preview-feature](../../includes/preview-feature.md)]

-The Microsoft Teams Electronic Health Record (EHR) connector makes it easy for clinicians to launch a virtual visit with a patient or consult with another provider in Microsoft Teams directly from the Cerner EHR system.
+The Microsoft Teams Electronic Health Record (EHR) connector makes it easy for clinicians to launch a virtual appointment with a patient or consult with another provider in Microsoft Teams directly from the Cerner EHR system.
 Built on the Microsoft 365 cloud, Teams enables simple, secure collaboration and communication with chat, video, voice, and healthcare tools in a single hub that supports compliance with HIPAA, HITECH certification, and more.

 The communication and collaboration platform of Teams makes it easy for clinicians to cut through the clutter of fragmented systems so they can focus on providing the best possible care.
 With the Teams EHR connector, you can:

-- Conduct Teams virtual visits from your Cerner EHR system with an integrated clinical workflow.
+- Conduct Teams Virtual Visits from your Cerner EHR system with an integrated clinical workflow.
-- Enable patients to join Teams virtual visits from email or SMS notifications.
+- Enable patients to join Teams Virtual Visits from email or SMS notifications.
 - View consumption data reports and customizable Call Quality information for EHR-connected visits.

 This article describes how to set up and configure the Teams EHR connector to integrate with the Cerner platform.
 It also gives you an overview of the Teams Virtual Visits experience from the Cerner EHR system.